Carla-de-Beer/spring-6-rest-mvc/README.md

 ![example event parameter](https://github.com/Carla-de-Beer/spring-6-rest-mvc/actions/workflows/build.yml/badge.svg?event=push)

-A Spring 6 demo project accessing a MySQL database to read and update beer-related data.
-An additional H2 in-memory database is also connected and is used to run the integration tests (under the "default" profile).
+A Spring 6 RESTful API demo project with Spring Security Basic Authentication in order to access a MySQL database to read and update beer-related data.
+An additional H2 in-memory database is used to run the integration tests (under the "default" profile).

 The Java section of the project is partly based on the following Spring Framework Guru Udemy tutorial: https://www.udemy.com/course/spring-framework-6-beginner-to-guru/learn/lecture/33399792?start=15#overview.